statu-alert

 Assistance staff & generally unhappy with Passenger Assist

 We focused on all Passenger Assist complaints to identify any trends.
-We identified a significant increase in the number of “Assistance Staff” complaints with requests from parents with pushchairs for which this type of assistance is not within the PA specification.
+We identified an increase in “Assistance Staff” complaints with requests from parents with pushchairs for which this type of assistance is not within the PA specification.

 Some customers claimed they were unaware where to check-in thus no assistance was received.
 As a result, we’ve highlighted the importance for the PA booking agents to repeat to customers that they need to report to assistance staff and meeting points when arriving at their departure station.